The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Advise developers to avoid copying URLs directly from Web Inspector until systems are patched
+• Advise developers and power users to avoid copying URLs from Web Inspector on untrusted pages until patches are deployed.

 Patch Information